Niece of supreme leader asks world to cut ties with Iran

 Associated Press

-BAGHDAD (AP) — The niece of Iranian Supreme Leader Ayatollah Ali Khameni is calling on people to pressure their governments to cut ties with Tehran over it’s violent suppression of anti-government protests.
+BAGHDAD (AP) — The niece of Iranian Supreme Leader Ayatollah Ali Khamenei is calling on people to pressure their governments to cut ties with Tehran over it’s violent suppression of anti-government protests.

 In a video posted online by her France-based brother, Farideh Moradkhani, urged “conscientious people of the world” to support Iranian protesters.
 The video was shared online this week after Moradkhani’s reported arrest on Nov.
 23, according to U.S.-based rights monitor HRANA.